bforsbe/OccuPy/docs/install.md

 The GUI will be distributed as precompiled binaries that you can download and use.
 You just need to download and double-click the executable, and the OccuPy GUI should appear.
+Depending on your operating system, you might need to "enable" it by adding permissions and assuring that it isn't a virus.
+Detailed instructions for this can be found in the <a href="../Troubleshooting/install_trbl/">troubleshooting section</a>.
 <br><br>
-Occupy GUI version :fontawesome-solid-tag: 0.1.7 (alpha)
+Occupy GUI version :fontawesome-solid-tag: 0.1.7 (alpha).
 <br><br>
 <div class="gallery-dl">